 What are some other differences between the durable power of attorney for health care and the living will?

-The living will simply requires the withholding or withdrawal of life-prolonging treatment, whereas the durable power of attorney for health care names a specific agent who is authorized to make decisions for the patient.
+The living will simply states your desires about withholding or withdrawal of life-prolonging treatment, whereas the durable power of attorney for health care names a specific agent who is authorized to make decisions for the patient.
 Specific instructions may be given to the agent in the durable power of attorney for health care, but they are not required.

 How do health professionals know if a person has an advanced directive?